swarna1101/BCR-Boung-Bounty/README.md

 ## Legal

 By participating in this program, you agree to comply with all applicable local and international laws.
-Any activities that are illegal will result in immediate disqualification from the program.